Mars trilogy: Saxifrage "Sax" Russell

 An American physicist, he is a brilliant and creative scientist, and is greatly respected for his intellectual gifts.
 However, he is socially awkward and often finds it difficult to understand and relate to other people.
 Russell is a leader of the Green movement, the goal of which is to terraform Mars.
 During Green Mars, Sax suffers a stroke while being tortured by government security forces and fellow member of the First Hundred, Phyllis Boyle (although it is later revealed that she actually opposed Sax's torture).
-He subsequently suffers from Expressive aphasia and has to relearn how to speak and becomes less predictable in his actions.
+He subsequently suffers from expressive aphasia and has to relearn how to speak and becomes less predictable in his actions.
 Originally apolitical, this event and a growing attachment to Mars itself leads Russell to become the physical architect of the second revolution.
 After memory issues become apparent in many of the remaining first hundred including Sax he begins work on an ambitious project to gather the remaining first hundred and have them try an experimental treatment he helped to develop.
-It is after this that Sax realizes his persistent attempts to please Ann are actually because he is also secretly in love with Ann Clayborne, who cannot stand him at first, but after decades on Mars, eventually reconciles.
+It is after this that Sax realizes his persistent attempts to please Ann are actually because he is also secretly in love with Ann Clayborne, who cannot stand him at first, but after centuries on Mars, eventually reconciles.
 Saxifrage means "stonebreaker" and is the name for an Alpine plant that grows between stones.